Culture of Korea: Festivals

 The traditional Korean calendar was based on the lunisolar calendar.
 Dates are calculated from Korea's meridian.
 Observances and festivals are rooted in Korean culture.
 The Korean lunar calendar is divided into 24 turning points (절기, jeolgi), each lasting about 15 days.
 The lunar calendar was the timetable for the agrarian society in the past, but is vanishing in the modern Korean lifestyle.

 The Gregorian calendar was officially adopted in 1895, but traditional holidays and age reckoning are still based on the old calendar.
 Older generations still celebrate their birthdays according to the lunar calendar.

-The biggest festival in Korea today is Seollal (the traditional Korean New Year).
+The biggest festival in Korea today is Seollnal (the traditional Korean New Year).
 Other important festivals include Daeboreum (the first full moon), Dano (spring festival), and Chuseok (harvest festival).

 There are also a number of regional festivals, celebrated according to the lunar calendar.

 Fine arts

 Ceramics

 In the Goryeo period, jade green celadon ware became more popular.
 In the 12th century, sophisticated methods of inlaying were invented, allowing more elaborate decorations in different colors.
 In Arts of Korea, Evelyn McCune states, "During the twelfth century, the production of ceramic ware reached its highest refinement.
 Several new varieties appeared simultaneously in the quarter of a century, one of which, the inlaid ware must be considered a Korean invention."
 William Bowyer Honey of the Victoria and Albert Museum of England after World War II wrote, "The best Corean (Korean) wares were not only original, they are the most gracious and unaffected pottery ever made.
-They have every virtue that pottery can have.
-This Korean pottery, in fact, reached heights hardly attained even by the Chinese."

 White porcelain became popular in the 15th century and soon overtook celadon ware.
 White porcelain was commonly painted or decorated with copper.

 During the Imjin wars in the 16th century, Korean potters were brought back to Japan where they heavily influenced Japanese ceramics.

 Many Japanese pottery families today can trace their art and ancestry to these Korean potters whom the Japanese captured during its attempted conquests of the Korean peninsula.

 In the late Joseon period (late 17th century) blue-and-white porcelain became popular.
 Designs were painted in cobalt blue on white porcelain.